Multiple fatalities and injuries reported in shooting at a Virginia Walmart - KESQ

 Police in Chesapeake, Virginia, are responding to a shooting at a Walmart with multiple fatalities and injuries, Chesapeake Police public information officer Leo Kosinski told CNN.

-The officers entered the store and discovered multiple people dead and injured, Kosinski said, without providing further details.
+The officers entered the store and discovered multiple people dead and injured, Kosinski said.

+Details on exactly how many people were killed or injured likely won’t be available until later Wednesday because investigators were still sweeping the store overnight to look for additional victims or people who may be hiding, Kosinski said.
+Earlier, he said police believe the number of fatalities is “less than ten.”

+“We’re just a couple hours past the initial incident, so everything is very fluid, very new right now,” Kosinski said.

 This is a developing story and will be updated.